IacopomC/iacopomc.github.io/_posts/2020-07-25-traffic-sign-classifier.md

 <br/>

 Most of the job is done by the neural network itself, so we'll try to give an explanation of the three biggest steps:
-- why we pre-process the data?
+- why do we pre-process the data?
 - what do the different layers in the model architecture do?
 - how do we tune the hyperparameters?